Functional Mushrooms vs. Edible Mushrooms

 Fungi like reishi, lion’s mane, turkey tail, chaga, and cordyceps are often called functional mushrooms.
 They are species that are safe to consume but are not always edible in the traditional sense.

 The benefits of functional mushrooms are becoming more well-known.
 They may help to support immunity, gut health, and more.
-Therefore, more and more people are choosing to take them as supplements to promote physical and mental wellbeing.
+Therefore, more and more people are choosing to take them as supplements to promote physical and mental well-being.

 Many people also classify edible mushrooms as functional foods.
 This means that they have an above-average nutritional content and make a wonderful addition to any healthy diet.
-Even humble button mushrooms have many benefits and are delicious and versatile too.

 With so many options to choose from, there really is a mushroom for everyone.
 So, whatever your taste or budget, it’s well worth incorporating them into your routine.